rossigee/backups/README.md

 passphrase="your-devs-will-know-this"
 ```

-The 'mysqlclient' creates a temporary credentials file using the given details.
+The script creates a temporary 'mysqlclient' credentials file using the given details.

 By default, the '--events' flag is passed to mysqldump.
 This may break older versions of mysqldump (prior to version 5.1, IIRC), so you can disable this flag with the 'noevents' parameter.